Gabardone/SwiftCache/README.md

 As with many similar frameworks and language facilities, this doesn't make these complicated issues simple but it ought to help organize them in a far more modular and testable way.

+You can find the full module API documentation at the [Swift Package Index documentation archive](https://swiftpackageindex.com/Gabardone/swift-resource-provider/documentation)

 ## Example

 Suppose you are working on your CRUD app and find yourself in the following scenario, which no one has encountered